Chef Interview Questions

-Question: What on the job training have you received, and would I recognize one of the chefs you worked for in a previous position?
+Question: What on-the-job training have you received, and would I recognize one of the chefs you worked for in a previous position?

 Explanation: This is another general question which the interviewer is asking to learn more about your background.
 As a chef, you will be asked general, operational, and technical questions throughout the interview.
-The best way to prepare for these is to practice the questions on this list.
+The best way to prepare for them is to practice the questions on this list.

-Question: Tell me about your knowledge of food safety and how you maintain the safety standards in your kitchen.
+Question: Tell me about your knowledge of food safety and how you maintain safety standards in your kitchen.

 Explanation: This is a technical question.
 In addition to being able to prepare interesting and tasteful meals, a chef must be keenly aware of food safety and be able to enforce the standards in their kitchen.

 Example: “Food safety is second only to preparing incredible meals.
-I go to great lengths to maintain the safety standards in the kitchens that I manage.
+I go to great lengths to maintain the safety standards in the kitchens I manage.
 This includes training the staff, making sure they are aware of the standards we must maintain, inspecting the facilities regularly, and disciplining anybody who violates a food safety rule.”

 Question: How would you describe your kitchen management style?

-Explanation: In addition to preparing meals, chefs must manage the back of the house staff of an eating establishment.
+Explanation: In addition to preparing meals, chefs must manage the back-of-the-house staff of an eating establishment.
 This includes hiring, developing, disciplining, scheduling, and directing the staff’s activities.
 You should be able to discuss your skills in this area and how they integrate into your cooking style.

 Example: “I have a great deal of experience managing kitchen staff.
-I would describe my style as being casual, inspirational, and detail-oriented.
+I would describe my style as being casual, inspirational, and detail oriented.
 I strive to hire the right people, make sure they have the right skills, give them the resources to do their job, and be there to support them when needed.
 I then let them do their job with as little oversight as possible.
 This allows me to focus on the menu and create amazing dishes.”

-Question: How do you maintain the flavor and quality of a dish when you create an item for a reduced-fat or low sodium menu?
+Question: How do you maintain the flavor and quality of a dish when you create an item for a reduced-fat or low-sodium menu?

 Explanation: This is a technical question.
 In today’s environment, most restaurants offer alternatives to their main menu.
-These include items that are gluten-free, fat-free, low sodium or have other modifications.
+These include items that are gluten-free, fat-free, low-sodium, or have other modifications.
 You should be able to discuss how you go about making these dishes without compromising quality or taste.

 Example: “One of the challenges when making dishes for people with restricted diets is replacing the ingredients they can eat with others that help maintain the quality and flavor of the food.
 I do this by using a variety of spices, substituting the restricted ingredients with similar but healthy items, and creating completely new dishes which people can enjoy without being concerned about the ingredients.”